Courtesy navigation

 Once you’ve defined your network requirements, you can use these to create a specification for your network.
 You’ll need to answer a few key questions:

 • Do you need a server?
-A network server is a powerful computer at the heart of your network, installed on-site.
-It provides strong control and enables you to run centralised software such as customer relationship management systems.
-However, it also increases the cost and complexity of your network, and cloud services are now the default for most comapanies.
+A network server is a powerful computer at the heart of your network.
+It gives you strong control and enables you to run centralised software like a customer relationship management system.
+However, it increases the cost and complexity of your network too.

 • Wired or wireless?
-Wired networks are fast and reliable, but require cables to be run throughout your premises.
+Wired networks are fast and reliable, but mean running cables throughout your premises.

 • What internet connection do you need?
-A standard fibre broadband connection is usually suitable for smaller companies with up to 30 employees.
-Larger companies may need a faster, more expensive connection such as a leased line.
-Don't skimp on your internet connection, particularly if you intend to use cloud computing services or VoIP services.
+A standard broadband connection is usually suitable for smaller companies with up to 30 employees.
+Larger companies may need a faster, more expensive connection.
+Don't skimp on your internet connection, particularly if you intend to use cloud computing or VoIP services, for which a reliable connection is essential.

 • How will you keep your network secure?
 It’s very important you take key security precautions to protect your network from hackers, viruses and other online threats.

 • Do you need extra software?
 A network is more than the equipment that links your computers together.
-In addition to any on-site server operating system, you may also need network security software and a device management solution.
+You may also need network software.
+For instance, if you buy a server, you also need specialised operating system software for it.

-A basic network, suitable for a small company with five devices, might simply link the five devices wirelessly, without a central server.
+A basic computer network, suitable for a small company with five computers, might simply link the five computers wirelessly, without a central server.
 This would enable everyone to use the internet and share files.
 You could set up a network like this for £100 or less.

-An intermediate network might consist of 15 devices, connected by cables.
+An intermediate computer network might consist of 15 computers, connected by cables.
 An entry level server would create shared file storage and allow important files to be safely backed up.
 The company could also run a basic, centralised customer database.
 A network like this could cost around £2,000.

-If you decide to head down the route of building your own IT network, you'll need to purchase the equipment required and install it on your premises.
-This job can be physical and fiddly, so get help from your IT supplier if you lack the necessary experience within your company.
+Once you’ve planned it, building a computer network is a matter of purchasing the equipment you need and installing it into your premises.
+This job can be physical and fiddly, so get help from your IT supplier if you lack the necessary experience in your company.

 Installing cables is usually the first task.
 It can also cause the most disruption.
 Then it’s usually a matter of plugging everything in, setting up your server (if you have one) and installing any other necessary software.